How To Build A Corporate Alumni Network: 7 Steps To An Engaged Community

 In the end, the best way to figure out what your community wants and needs from you is simply to ask.
 Whether you choose to employ pulse surveys that keep tabs on overall network sentiment or want to go more in-depth with longer multiple-choice surveys, the trick lies in keeping the communication constant.

 Building an alumni network takes time, but if you break it down into manageable steps it does not have to be an insurmountable task.
 Start by assembling the team who will be in charge of the program, and secure a suitable platform.
 Then work out who should join the network, and reach out to any informal factions.
-Update your exit process, market the alumni network, and don’t forget to measure progress.
+Update your exit strategy, market the alumni network, and don’t forget to measure success.